PlutoZhang/Zowe-docs/topics/zoe-introduction.md

 Project Zoe offers modern interfaces to interact with z/OS and allows you to work with z/OS in a way that is identical to what you experience on cloud platforms today.
 You can use these interfaces as delivered or through programmable extensions that are created by clients or third-party vendors.

-Project Zoe consists of the following three main components.
+Project Zoe consists of the following main components.
 Each component provides a different interface.

+- API Mediation, which provides an API abstraction layer through which APIs can be discovered, catalogued, and presented uniformly.

 - zLUX, which contains a browser-based user interface (UI) that provides a full screen interactive experience.
 It includes all interactions that exist in 3270 terminals and web interfaces like z/OSMF.